ADA-research/Sparkle/README.md

 Note that a direct installation through Pip does not handle certain dependencies of the Sparkle CLI, such as the required libraries for compiling [RunSolver](https://www.cril.univ-artois.fr/~roussel/runsolver/).

-You will need to supply, asside from the other dependencies in the next section, the following in your virtual environment:
+You will need to supply, aside from the other dependencies in the next section, the following in your virtual environment:
 - `Python 3.10` is required to use Sparkle
 - `libnuma` and `numactl` in order to compile RunSolver.
 We suggest to use `GCC 12.2.0`.